MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/hardware-requirements-for-soc-based-platforms.md

 ---
-title: Hardware requirements for SoC-based platforms
+title: Hardware Requirements for SoC-based Platforms
 description: The ACPI 5.0 specification introduces a new set of hardware requirements to support SoC-based platforms that run Windows. ms.date: 03/23/2023
 ---